 Student Observers

 In 2021, we have launched a pilot scheme to give a small group of year 12 students an opportunity to work with teachers to help them reflect on their own practice.
 Student observers work in pairs to arrange a time with an individual teacher to observe a (chosen) lesson.
-Students will then feedback with the teacher following the lesson and discuss ideas for future practice and development.
-Each pair will have a specific focus when observing the lesson which students are free to choose.
-These include:

 All students chosen to be student observers have to attend a training session with the Head of Sixth Form which focuses on how to observe a lesson and how to approach the subsequent feedback sessions with teachers.